Internal Family Systems Research Fellowship

 The Cambridge Health Alliance (CHA) is a non-profit, Harvard Medical School affiliated, healthcare provider serving Cambridge, Boston, and their metropolitan areas with 3 hospitals, 12 outpatient primary care clinics and 3 teen health clinics situated across 5 metro-north Boston region cities.
 The CHA Department of Psychiatry is a full academic department of the Harvard Medical School, with nationally prominent adult and child psychiatry faculty and residency programs.
 In order to perform the many tasks necessary to provide high quality patient care, teaching, and research, CHA employs more than 4,000 people in professional and support positions.
 CHA outpatient psychiatry clinics record over 130,000 outpatient visits per year.
 CHA ambulatory services record over 2,000,000 outpatient visits a year.
 The child and adolescent outpatient service provides almost 14,000 visits per year.
 Psychiatry Department staff is also engaged in numerous clinical trials, including work on addictions, adolescent mental health, trauma, opioid use, chronic pain, mindfulness, depression and anxiety, and health equity.

 The Center for Mindfulness and Compassion (CMC) is a vibrant multi-disciplinary center integrated into the Cambridge Health Alliance (CHA) system in the CHA Department of Psychiatry, affiliated with Harvard Medical School.
 CMC is dedicated to enhancing the health and well-being of CHA’s diverse community by integrating evidence-based mindfulness and compassion into health care.
-CMC’s mission is realized across five main arms: patient care, employee well-being, scientific research, professional education, and community service.
+CMC’s mission is realized across three main arms: clinical innovation, professional training, and scientific training.
 CMC was founded in 2014 with broad support.